Best Practices for Tuning the Performance of TensorRT-LLM

 Horizontal Fusion in Gated-MLP

-Horizontal fusion in Gated-MLP combines two Matmul operations into a single one followed by a separate SwiGLU kernel.
-However, for FP8 PTQ, the downside is slight reduction of accuracy because one of the quantization scaling factors are discarded.
+GEMM + SwiGLU fusion in Gated-MLP combines two Matmul operations and one SwiGLU operation into a single kernel.
+It only supports FP8 on Hopper now.
+For FP8 PTQ, the downside is slight reduction of accuracy because one of the quantization scaling factors are discarded.

-If both model and batch sizes are large, it is recommended to enable the feature by using the --use_fused_mlp argument with trtllm-build.
-When the workload is very small, or if you’re using FP8 PTQ and the accuracy after enabling it does not satisfy your requirement, it is not recommended to enable that feature.
+If model is large and you are running it on Hopper with FP8 precision, it is recommended to enable the feature by using the --use_fused_mlp=enable --gemm_swiglu_plugin fp8 argument with trtllm-build.
+When the workload is very small, or the accuracy after enabling it does not satisfy your requirement, it is not recommended to enable that feature.

 GEMM Plugin